GitHub-Harrison/Gamers-Guide/README.md

 ## Credits

-Majority of the text content and images have been taken either from an already existing site or a quick google search in images.
+Majority of the text content and images have been taken either from an already existing site.

 Here is the list of sources I used: